Key takeaways

 1. Ask for references

-Asking for references from prospective residents on their incoming pets can help you gauge how they’ve behaved in the past.
+Asking prospective residents for references on their incoming pets can help you gauge how they’ve behaved in the past.

 Their former landlords and property managers should be able to tell you if the dog ever had behavioral problems and if the pet owner did anything to minimize the issue.
 If references come back clear, then you might be able to make an exception.